 In July: attending to cases for September (the final cases for that fiscal year’s program); release of the VB for August (showing either cut-offs or “current” status to apply in September); sending out of NL2s for September interviews; while July interviews (which were scheduled in May) are taking place.

-That is how the application process works from the perspective of the system put in place.
+That is how the Diversity Immigrant Visa application process works based on the system put in place.

 Knowing your interview month

 Now, when it comes to predictions concerning the month in which a specific case number is expected to be interviewed, it is reasonable to refer to the Visa Bulletin of recent years to see in which month numbers in the vicinity of that case number had their interview scheduled.
-You may read more on this in our article on Visa Bulletin.
+You may read more on the subject in our article on the Visa Bulletin.

 Hope this helps in dissipating doubts you may have had.